mathjax/MathJax-docs/web/hosting.rst

 from your hard disk.
 Firefox's interpretation of the same-origin policy for local files used to be that the "same domain" for a page is the directory where that page exists, or any of its subdirectories.
-This allowed MathJax to be loaded from a subdiretory of the director where the web page was loaded.
+This allowed MathJax to be loaded from a subdirectory of the director where the web page was loaded.

 This is no longer the case with Firefox starting with version 68 and